bonjohen/template_py/PYTHON_SETUP_README.md

 # Python Project Setup Script

 This script automates the creation of a new Python project with a standard directory structure and configuration files.
+The project is created in a directory named `vsc_template`.

 ## Features